Blue Puttees ferry current position

 The ship operator Marine Atlantic (founded in 1986, headquartered in St John's, Newfoundland) is a Canadian federal (state-owned) corporation operating ferries across Cabot Strait (between Nova Scotia and Newfoundland Island).
 Marine Atlantic's current fleet includes the ships Atlantic Vision, Blue Puttees, Highlanders, Leif Ericson.

-- The ship is powered by two MAN marine diesel engines (9-cylinder, model 9L48/60B).
+The ship is powered by two MAN marine diesel engines (9-cylinder, model 9L48/60B) with total output 21,6 MW.
 The power plant also includes two auxiliary Mitsubishi engines.
 The propulsion system consists of two controllable pitch propellers plus three bow thrusters.